Canon T6 vs Panasonic GH4

 It is notable that the GH4 has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The T6 lacks such a headphone port.

 Both the T6 and the GH4 have been discontinued, but can regularly be found used on eBay.
 The GH4 was replaced by the Panasonic GH5, while the T6 was followed by the Canon T7.
+Further information on the two cameras, as well as related accessories, can be found on the Canon and Panasonic websites.

 Review summary: Canon T6 vs Panasonic GH4